-Bunions are one of the most common foot disorders that affect people.
+Bunions are one of the most common foot problems affecting both men and women.

-Surgical correction of bunions is an option, but should only be considered after other podiatry care options have been explored to prevent the onset of bunions.
+Surgical correction of bunions is an option, but should only be considered after other podiatry care options have been explored due to its invasive nature.

 My FootDr’s top tips for bunions care

-- Seek an early diagnosis from a podiatrist
+- Seek early diagnosis and management from your podiatrist

 - Choose the right footwear for your feet

 - Wear custom foot orthotics if prescribed by your podiatrist

 - Commit to an annual check-up to keep the bunion under control